Marcrockhat/imprintia/README.md

 	Samtools
 	Java 11
 	igvtools
-	python 3.0 or above (3.5 are installed by default in Ubuntu 14) vcf-to-tab
+	python 3.0 or above (3.5 is installed by default in Ubuntu 14) vcf-to-tab
 	HTSeq